UU-Human-Evolution/1MB438/Lab_5.md

 ##### The questions

 1. Are bats more closely related to horses than to cows?
-2. Do marsupials form a monophyletic group (i.e. clade)?
+2. Do marsupials form a monophyletic group (i.e. clade that does not include any non-marsupial species)?
 3. Both whales and dugongs originate from land-living animals.
 Did this land-to-water transition occur twice independently?
 4. Are salamanders more closely related to frogs than to lizards?
 5. What are the closest relatives of octopuses and squids?